EE2dev/item-explorer/README.md

 - `CO=` for specifying a color in rgb.
 E.g: `CO=rgb(70 130 180)`.
 Color can be used to denote certain items belonging together.
 - `LN=` for specifying a long name of an item.
 E.g: `LN=myLongItemName`.
 - `DI=` for specifying a dimension.
 E.g: `DI=fruits`.
-Dimension can be specified when certain items have a different meaning hence belonging to a different dimension.
+Dimensions can be specified when certain items have a different meaning hence belonging to different dimensions.
 Different dimensions are drawn in separate bar charts and sorted separately
 .

 ### 2. Including data